-Q1.1P MINIMUM IAQ PERFORMANCE
+MINIMUM IAQ PERFORMANCE

-INTENT REQUIREMENTS BEST PRACTICES AND IMPLEMENTATION Establish minimum indoor air quality 1.
-Meet the minimum requirements of The SCA Design Requirements, (IAQ) performance to enhance indoor environment in buildings, thus contributing to the comfort and well- Sections 4 through 7 of ASHRAE 62.1- 2007 Ventilation for Acceptable Indoor Air Quality (with errata but without specifications, and details are consisten with compliance with this credit. being of the occupants. addenda).
-Section 4 of ASHRAE 62.1-2007 address analysis of outdoor air quality.
-The SCA This credit is required for all projects.
-Mechanical ventilation, as opposed to natural ventilation, is the SCA standard because it facilitates control of indoor IEH Unit conducts site investigation and research consistent with this section.
-The information is provided to the Design thermal conditions.
-Team.
-The MERV 13 filters specified for fresh a intake are sufficient to accommodate a instances where New York City counties are non-attainment area for particulate matter (PM10).
-When the IEH Unit investigation indicat the county that the project is located in a non-attainment area for ozone, specia filters will be required.
-Compliance with the other three referenced sections of ASHRAE 62.1-200 do not involve input from SCA/IEH.
+INTENT REQUIREMENTS BEST PRACTICES AND IMPLEMENTATION Establish minimum indoor air quality (IAQ) performance to enhance indoor environment in buildings, thus contributing to the comfort and wellbeing of the occupants.
+This credit is required for all projects.
+1. Meet the minimum requirements of Sections 4 through 7 of ASHRAE 62.1-2007 Ventilation for Acceptable Indoor Air Quality (with errata but without addenda).
+Mechanical ventilation, as opposed to natural ventilation, is the SCA standard because it facilitates control of indoor thermal conditions.
+The SCA Design Requirements, specifications, and details are consistent with compliance with this credit.
+Section 4 of ASHRAE 62.1-2007 addresses analysis of outdoor air quality.
+The SCA/ IEH Unit conducts site investigation and research consistent with this section.
+This information is provided to the Design Team.
+The MERV 13 filters specified for fresh air intake are sufficient to accommodate any instances where New York City counties are non-attainment area for particulate matter (PM10).
+When the IEH Unit investigation indicates the county that the project is located in is a non-attainment area for ozone, special filters will be required.
+Compliance with the other three referenced sections of ASHRAE 62.1-2007 do not involve input from SCA/IEH.
 The content of those sections is summarized below.
 Section 5.
-Systems and Equipment Requirements for: outdoor air intake an exhaust, filtration, dehumidification, an recirculation of air and relative humidit Section 6 Procedures - For mechanicall ventilated spaces, calculations pertaini to the ventilation rate procedure (VRP) methodology found in Section 6.2 of ASHRAE 62.1-2007 shall be used.
-Section 7 Construction and Systems Start-up - Protection, construction, sta up, field testing and balancing.
+Systems and Equipment - Requirements for: outdoor air intake and exhaust, filtration, dehumidification, and recirculation of air and relative humidity.
+Section 6 Procedures - For mechanically ventilated spaces, calculations pertaining to the ventilation rate procedure (VRP) methodology found in Section 6.2 of ASHRAE 62.1-2007 shall be used.
+Section 7 Construction and Systems Start-up - Protection, construction, start-